chloealbright/DevHiveMind/Companies/Tech company hiring cycle & Hustle.md

 Roles - reach out to a company telling them that you know you aren't ready but how can you improve

-# Site reliability Engineer
-will this role be proactive or more reactive just in terms of responsibilities reactive being helping someone or something proactive being improving something for better reliability

 # Red flag